stackery/wild-rydes-workshop/readme.md

 <!-- FIXME: move image to repo -->
 ![AWS link](https://docs.stackery.io/docs/assets/quickstart/aws1.png)

-This will open up the CloudFormation console with pre-populated parameters.
-In order to proceed, click the checkmark saying you acknowledge the creation of IAM resources, then click the Create stack button.
+This will open up the CloudFormation console (you may be required to login first) with pre-populated parameters.
+In order to proceed, click the check mark saying you acknowledge the creation of IAM resources, then click the **Create stack** button.
 This process will take a few minutes as CloudFormation creates the appropriate roles.

 ![AWS CFN](https://docs.stackery.io/docs/assets/quickstart/aws2.png)